-At many places you can count on a full meal.
+In many places, you can count on a full meal.
 Some even offer accommodation.
-The astounding beauty of the surroundings and completely unspoiled nature make bike travelling an idea worth considering.
+The astounding beauty of the surroundings and completely unspoiled nature make bike traveling an idea worth considering.

 We made the trip on a low budget, so night accommodation was as simple as sleeping bags on a meadow between vineyards.
 Romantic, star-lit, but a bit frosty in the early morning.

-By the sunset Velké Bílovice would again turn into peaceful hard-working town preparing slowly for summer that, if God and weather help, will bring in lots of new tremendous wines for the next April tasting.
+By the sunset, Velké Bílovice would again turn into a peaceful hard-working town preparing slowly for summer that, if God and weather help, will bring in lots of new tremendous wines for the next April tasting.

 After all, the question from the event leaflets – “How much savor can sun have?” shouldn’t stay unanswered.

 WineofCzechRepublic.cz – A general English website on anything you would like to know about Czech wines, including regional varieties, degustation trails, yearly events and lots of geo-historical data.

 Vinarskecentrum.cz – An English website of The Wine Salon of the Czech Republic promoting Moravian wines and featuring most important events and information about wine-tasting